-Anesthetic Agents include: Inhaled forms: Isoflurane and Sevoflurane etc. IV forms: Propofol, Ketamine etc. Also see the section on: Moderate sedation Primarily stored in the pharmacy 2.
-Availability of these drugs on floor stock of nursing or patient care units is not recommended.
-Healthcare facility can allow the storage of selected drugs in operating Storage areas where anesthesia is administered.
-This decision should be guided by Storage the evidence, and need, as per the type and nature of the procedures performed. i.
-Anesthetic drugs must be stored in authorized access only ii.
-Anesthetic room drug cupboards must be locked when the operating theatre is unoccupied.
+Inhaled forms: Isoflurane and Sevoflurane etc.

+IV forms: Propofol, Ketamine etc.

+- ◆ Also see the section on: Moderate sedation - 1.
+Primarily stored in the pharmacy. - 2.
+Availability of these drugs on floor stock of nursing or patient care units is not recommended. - A healthcare facility can allow the storage of selected drugs in operating areas where anesthesia is administered.
+This decision should be guided by the evidence, and need, as per the type and nature of the procedures performed. - i.
+Anesthetic drugs must be stored in authorized access only. - ii.
+Anesthetic room drug cupboards must be locked when the operating theatre is unoccupied. - Only the Drug (or Pharmacy) & Therapeutics Committee (D&TC/P&TC) of the hospital should authorize the stocking of any of these drugs on patient care units (outside pharmacy).

-- Only Drug (or Pharmacy) & Therapeutics Committee (D&TC/P&TC) of the hospital should authorize stocking of any of these drugs on patient care units (outside pharmacy) - 3.
-When these drugs are stored in healthcare setting, storage bins should be labelled with name of drug in bold, strength, warning: "High Alert medication".
-Brand names can be used for reference purpose after the generic name.
-See the example below: - 4.
-If any of these drugs are sound-alike, read-alike or look-alike, use tall-man lettering, highlight its strength, brand name, color or shape etc. in order to correctly read/identify the drug name. - 5.
-It is a good practice to paste caution stickers (High Alert Medicine) while dispensing anesthetic drugs
+3. When these drugs are stored in a healthcare setting, storage bins should be labelled with the name of the drug in bold, strength, warning: "High Alert medication".
+Brand names ca in be used for reference e purposes after the generic name.

+- 4. If any of these drugs are sound-alike, read-alike or look-alike, use tall-man lettering, highlight its strength, brand name, color or shape etc. to correctly read/identify the drug name. - 5.
+It is a good practice to paste caution stickers (High Alert Medicine) while dispensing anesthetic drugs.

-- 6. Medicines discontinued or hold by doctor must be stored away from active medicines due for administration, and sent back to pharmacy or returned to stock immediately (to avoid any accidental administration). - 7.
-Never leave any unlabeled syringe or infusion bag in patient care area - 8.
-Appropriate resuscitation resources and reversal agents are readily accessible and accompanied by a clear indication for when they should be used, their order of use, directions for administration near the point of use, and a protocol or coupled order set that permits emergency administration. - 1.
-Only an Anesthetist or practitioner trained in moderate-deep sedation and advance life support, as determined by the organization, should prescribe these drugs - 2.
-Prescribers are aware of routine and rare emergencies, their management, proper functioning of the resuscitative and monitoring equipment, patient monitoring and assessment parameters and coordination of staff roles before, during and after anesthesia. - 3.
-Must verify correct patient before ordering (use two identifiers i.e.: patient name & Medical Record # (MR#) - 4.
-Check appropriateness & clarity of order esp. dose, rate, route of administration. - 5.
-Order/prescription must be complete and non-ambiguous: - i.e. proper indication, patient's drug allergy status, weight as needed - ◆ Drug name, dose, rate, route, frequency, dilution etc. - Any special instructions - Never use abbreviations: E.g. - Keta is not safe, always write full name "Ketamine" - Avoid naked decimals e.g. .2mg as it can be misread as 2mg always write 0.2 mg. - Avoid trailing zero e.g. 250.0mcg as it can be misread as 2500mcg always avoid trailing zero and write 250 mcg - Avoid using symbol for units such as $50\mu g$ , as it could be misread as 500.
-Always write 50 mcg or 50 microgram
+- 6. Medicines discontinued or hold by the doctor must be stored away from active medicines due for administration, and sent back to the pharmacy or returned to stock immediately (to avoid any accidental administration). - 7.
+Never leave any unlabeled syringe or infusion bag in the patient care area. - 8.
+Appropriate resuscitation resources and reversal agents are readily accessible and accompanied by a clear indication of when they should be used, their order of use, directions for administration near the point of use, and a protocol or coupled order set that permits emergency administration. - 1.
+Only an Anesthetist or practitioner trained in moderate-deep sedation and advanced life support, as determined by the organization, should prescribe these drugs. - 2.
+Prescribers are aware of routine and rare emergencies, their management, proper functioning of the resuscitative and monitoring equipment, patient monitoring and assessment parameters and coordination of staff roles before, during and after anaesthesia. - 3.
+Must verify correct patient before ordering (use two identifiers i.e.: patient name & Medical Record # (MR#). - 4.
+Check appropriateness & clarity of order esp. dose, rate, and route of administration. - 5.
+Order/prescription must be complete and non-ambiguous: - i.e. proper indication, patient's drug allergy status, weight as needed - Drug name, dose, rate, route, frequency, dilution etc. - Any special instructions - Never use abbreviations: E.g. - o Keta is not safe, always write the full name "Ketamine". - Avoid naked decimals e.g. .2mg as it can be misread as 2mg always write 0.2 mg. - Avoid trailing zero e.g. 250.0mcg as it can be misread as 2500mcg always avoid trailing zero and write 250 mcg. - Avoid using symbols for units such as $50\mu g$, as it could be misread as 500.
+Always write 50 mcg or 50 micrograms.